euskadi31/eselect-php-ext/README.md

 Install
 -------

-Copy a php-ext.eselect file in /usr/share/eselect/modules/ foler.
+Copy the `php-ext.eselect` file in the folder `/usr/share/eselect/modules/`

 Usage
 -----